 - Even off the heat your rice continues to absorb stock.
 At the end of cooking time if you find your rice too dry but you are out of stock, just add a bit of boiling water and stir.

-Add-ons and Substitutions for Butternut Squash Risotto
+Add-ons and Substitutions

 - Use dried herbs instead of fresh ones.
 Sage goes particularly well with butternut squash and pumpkin but could be easily substituted with rosemary.

 - Use cream cheese instead of goat cheese.

 - Add pieces of rotisserie chicken, bacon or even chopped up chorizo to make this butternut squash risotto a non-vegetarian version.